vpgrishkin/19_site_generator/README.md

 # Encyclopedia

-The program converts an encyclopedia from markdown article to html.
+The program converts an encyclopedia from markdown to html.

 # How to use